ludocode/onramp/docs/virtual-machine.md

 - bit 1: input blocks.
 1 if the read syscall blocks until a byte is available; 0 if it doesn't, instead reading zero bytes successfully when no input data exists.
 If possible the VM should not block on input.
 If you are unsure whether the input blocks, set this to 1 to prevent programs from setting the input to non-blocking.

 - bit 2: input line-oriented (i.e. [POSIX canonical](https://en.wikipedia.org/wiki/POSIX_terminal_interface#Canonical_mode_processing)).
 1 if input is only available once a full line has been processed; 0 if input is available immediately on each keystroke.
 If possible the VM should not line-buffer input.
 If you are unsure whether the input is line-oriented, set this to 1 to prevent programs from turning off canonical mode.
+(This is the default behaviour of terminal programs on POSIX platforms and it is surprisingly difficult to turn off so most POSIX VMs should set this bit.)